-Factors to Consider when calibrating
+Factors to Consider when calibrating the transmitter

-- When it comes to the calibration of transmitter, circumstances vary widely from the ideal conditions that exist at the factory to a variety of differing circumstances users encounter in the field.
-The following describes the most common factors and reasons that influence the calibration procedures. - 2.
-All electrochemical sensor based devices require periodic calibration, e.g. weekly intervals to a 3 month maximum, to ensure accuracy and ascertain the integrity of the sensor - 3.
-For optimum accuracy, calibrate the analyzer at or close to the temperature and pressure of the sample gas - 4.
-The priority users place on getting or keeping an analyzer online is "the" most significant factor involved in calibration and troubleshooting issues" the time it takes an analyzer/transmitter to come down to a specific level after installation or calibration.
+- 1. All electrochemical sensor based transmitters/transmitters require periodic calibration, e.g. weekly intervals to a 3 month maximum, to ensure accuracy and ascertain the integrity of the sensor - 2.
+For optimum accuracy, calibrate the transmitter at or close to the temperature and pressure/flow rate of the sample gas - 3.
 A new sensor would require 30-60 minute settling time after installation before commencing calibration.
-If a sensor has been in service, calibration can be performed at any selected time. - 5.
-For optimum accuracy, the H2S concentration of a span gas should be approximate 50-90% of the full scale range of analysis or one range above the analysis range, e.g. 50-80 PPM on the 0-100 PPM range. - 6.
-Use of span gas less than 50% of the full scale range of measurements will introduce an "expanding error" as illustrated by Graph A in Example 1 in the Accuracy section above, close to the top end of the range. - 7.
-Prematurely initiating the SPAN CALIBRATION function (before the analyzer reading has stabilized) can result in erroneous readings as follows:
+If a sensor has been in service, calibration can be performed at any selected time. - 4.
+For optimum accuracy, the span gas should be approximate 50-80% of the full scale range of analysis or one range above the analysis range, e.g. 50-80 PPM on the 0-100 PPM range. - 5.
+Use of span gas less than 50% of the full scale range of measurements will introduce an "expanding error" (as illustrated by Graph A in Example 1 in the Accuracy section above) close to the top end of the range.